← Back to Blog

 In brief (TL;DR): Deciding between formal tax emigration and maintaining South African tax residency depends entirely on your long-term visa status and your asset base.
 We help you evaluate your unique profile to prevent premature cessation of residency and unexpected capital gains taxes.

-A major point of confusion for expats moving to London or Manchester on temporary 3-to-5-year Skilled Worker Visas is whether they must undergo this formal cessation immediately upon leaving.
 The short answer?
 It depends on your long-term intentions, your physical presence, and your asset base.
 Rushing into tax emigration without a strategic plan can trigger large, unexpected tax liabilities.

 For years, the standard advice on expat forums was to immediately sever all ties with SARS to protect your foreign income.
-But formally declaring yourself a non-resident for tax purposes triggers a tax event known as a deemed disposal.
+That advice has aged poorly.

 ELIGIBILITY CHECKER